 McClay History, Family Crest & Coats of Arms

 The name McClay came to England with the ancestors of the McClay family in the Norman Conquest of 1066.
 The McClay family lived in Lincolnshire, where they held a family seat at Claye.
+The place name literally means "dweller at the clayey place."

 Early Origins of the McClay family